howtodowtle/kindle_to_anki/README.md

 #### ChatGPT translations

-I used ChatGPT for custom context and translation.
+I initially used ChatGPT for custom context and translation.
 Quality is great, and it understands the format.
 However, it does only 50–100 words at a time, which is slow.
-Might be an option for updates after short intervals, but not for a big vocab dump (~2000 words).
+Might be an option for updates after short intervals, but not for a big vocab dump (~2000–4000 words).
+Also, I prefer the true context from the books to new context: It triggers connections and (potentially) emotions, which help learning.

+#### Automatic translations

+Options:
+- DeepL
+- Google Translate
+- GPT-4

+Advantage:
+- automatic
+- With a generic API (not translation-only), I could generate more context or add secondary translations (I can do that manually, too).

+Disadvantages:
+- I think less about the word compared to trying to understand it and looking it up manually.
+- Would need to program and test.

 ## Other tools